jchatel/quickmail-next-docs/linkedin/adding-linkedin-accounts.md

 It may take a few minutes for the LinkedIn account to be added, but no longer than an hour.

-**Note:** If you have trouble adding your LinkedIn account, contact support at support@quickmail.io.
+**Note:** If you have trouble adding your LinkedIn account, click on the AI chatbot located in the lower-right corner of your QuickMail account, then click **"Escalate to Human."**

 ### Option 3: Via Cookies